bueller2298/daggerheart-srd/Session Notes/Session 1.md

 Session 1 Summary
 Harlow, on a job, was lead to a dark alley where he had a rendezvous with Kreil Dirn.
-There he was given a job: to track down a set of people who may yet help save the lands of Fanewick adn
+There he was given a job: to track down a set of people who may yet help save the lands of Fanewick and Haven, and restore balance.
+He set out on his gathering mission and we met Purpose, a giant with a massive set of divine wings, Rayvian, a fierce protector looking to do good, and Flawsee, a bookish